vamoirid/Computer-Architecture/Lab_2/Report_Lab2.md

 ### 3.1.1 Association between the variables
 * **L1 vs L2 Cache Size**

 **L1 Cache** is _3-5_ times faster than L2 cache.
 It aims for lower latency (_0.9-1.3ns_) compared to **L2 Cache** (_3-5ns_), thus it's made of larger transistors, wider metal tracks, trading off space and needs more power for speed.
 In terms of _complexity_ **L1 Cache** is one step ahead because it is devided into **instruction** and **data** cache which are accessed _parallelly_.

 By considering all these factors we can assume that L1 Cache Size has 7-8 times bigger impact in cost than L2 Cache Size.

 * **L1 Vs L2 Cache Associativity**

-**L1 Cache** is positioned as close to the processor as possible, thus the addition of extra multiplexlers and comparators is more difficult than **L2 Cache**.
+**L1 Cache** is positioned as close to the processor as possible, thus the addition of extra multiplexors and comparators is more difficult than **L2 Cache**.

 Therefore, we can assume that each step of associativity adds a cost of 20% on L1 caches and 15% on L2 Caches.

 * **Cacheline Size**
+?

 ### 3.2 Summarizing the Function
 The cost function is a polyominal of: